Loriszirah/Erasmozaur/README.md

 # Erasmozaur
-This project, created by Stefan COPETCHI, Melvil DONNART, Godefroi ROUSSEL and Loris ZIRAH, aims for simplify the process of the erasmus programs.
+This project, created by Stefan COPETCHI, Melvil DONNART, Godefroi ROUSSEL and Loris ZIRAH, aims to simplify the process of the scholarships achieved through the ERASMUS programme.